fredmny/fredmny/README.md

 I'm Fred, a data engineer with experience in SQL, Python, building data pipelines and creating maintainable data solutions.
 I'm passionate about constantly learning new skills and technologies, which I enjoy implementing in both my professional and personal projects.

-I'm currently based in 🇧🇷 Brazil and 🏢 working at Loft
+I'm currently based in 🇧🇷 Brazil and 🏢 working at Trustly

 ## 💻 Skills and Technologies